neuroinformatics-unit/movement/CONTRIBUTING.md

 - One approval of a PR (by a repo owner) is enough for it to be merged.
 - Unless someone approves the PR with optional comments, the PR is immediately merged by the approving reviewer.
 - Ask for a review from someone specific if you think they would be a particularly suited reviewer.
-- PRs are preferenitally merged via the ["squash and merge"](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/incorporating-changes-from-a-pull-request/about-pull-request-merges#squash-and-merge-your-commits) option, to keep a clean commit history on the _main_ branch.
+- PRs are preferably merged via the ["squash and merge"](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/incorporating-changes-from-a-pull-request/about-pull-request-merges#squash-and-merge-your-commits) option, to keep a clean commit history on the _main_ branch.

 A typical PR workflow would be:
 * Create a new branch, make your changes, and stage them.